gbv/libso/libso.md

 **Interlibrary Loan:** An interlibrary loan is a typical library service to provide access to physical documents from other libraries.
-The class dso:interloan is part of the Document Service ontology.
+The class dso:Interloan is part of the Document Service ontology.

     dso:InterLoan a rdfs:Class ;
         rdfs:label "Fernleihe"@de, "Interloan"@en ;